hemanthhari04/hemanthhari04/README.md

 <div align="center">

-### 🎯 "Code is like humor.
-When you have to explain it, it's bad." – Cory House
+### 🎯 I’ve always believed that design is more than logic — it’s creativity on silicon!

 **Thank you for visiting my profile! 😊**